Frequently asked questions

 Where are you based?

-We have Community Teams in Porirua, Paraparaumu and an In-Patient Unit and Community Team in Newtown.
-Each base also has a Day Unit providing social activities and support.
-For addresses and contact details, click here.
+We have Community Teams in Porirua and Paraparaumu and an Inpatient Unit and Community Team in Newtown.
+There are Day Hospices in Newtown and Paraparaumu providing social activities and support.

 Are you like a hospital?

-No we are not.
+No, we are not.
 We have a different philosophy of care.
 We look after the whole person – their physical, emotional, social, cultural and spiritual needs.
-We affirm life and believe in making the most of it.
-For us death and grief are normal processes, we neither hasten nor postpone death.
+We also support patient’s families in their bereavement.

 What kind of illnesses do people have at the Hospice?

-About 80% of our patients have cancer, but we can care for any person with a limited life expectancy from such causes as motor neurone disease, heart or other organ failure, AIDS and the like.
+About 70% of our patients have cancer, but we can care for any person with a limited life expectancy from such causes as motor neurone disease, heart or other organ failure, AIDS and more.

 What happens if my family and I don’t agree about my plan of care?